rust-lang/reference/src/types/pointer.md

 A mutable reference type is written `&mut type` or `&'a mut type`.
 A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not `Copy`.

+While a mutable reference is alive, it is the only reference pointing to the referent; no other reference, mutable or shared, point to the same value.
+For the safe subset of the language, this constraint is verified by the compiler.
+For code that use `unsafe`, it's up to the programmer to follow this constraint to avoid [undefined behavior] for correctness.

 ## Raw pointers (`*const` and `*mut`)

 > **<sup>Syntax</sup>**\